cloudmesh/cloudmesh-mpi/doc/chapters/slurm/slurm-raspbian.md

 (ENV3) pi@red:/etc/slurm-llnl $ sudo nano slurm.conf
 ```

+> Convenient tips for using the nano editor include the `Ctrl + Insert` keyboard shortcut to Copy and the `Shift + Insert` shortcut
+> to paste.
+These also work for the Git Bash console.
+Use the arrow keys for navigating through the file.

 SlurmctldHost should be set to red(10.1.1.1) or whatever IP address your manager has, as in:

 ```